Z3rkRapt0r/Gofood-Men-/README.md

 ### ⚠️ Important Notes

 - **Code**: Open source and free to use under MIT License
-- **Brand Assets**: Magna Roma name, logo, and branding are © Magna Roma Trattoria
+- **Brand Assets**: Go!Food Menù name, logo, and branding are © Go!Food Menù
-- **Content**: Menu items, descriptions, and images are © Magna Roma Trattoria
+- **Content**: Menu items, descriptions, and images are © Go!Food Menù
-- **Commercial Use**: You can use this code for your restaurant, but not the Magna Roma brand
+- **Commercial Use**: You can use this code for your restaurant, but not the Go!Food Menù brand

 ### 🙏 Attribution